1j01/anypalette.js/README.md

 Run `npm test` to update a `regression-data` folder, and then view any changes with git.
 If the changes are good/positive, that's good!
 Commit the changes along with the source code.
 If the changes are bad/negative, try to fix the regression.
+If all the files are deleted, not just changed, make sure to run `git submodule update --init`

 Don't commit `build/anypalette.js` until cutting a release (to reduce noise and avoid conflicts when reverting and such).